 The U.S. federal government, and the governments of many U.S. states, have laws that govern franchising.
 These laws are complex.

 The U.S. Federal Trade Commission (the “FTC”) established a set of franchise rules.
 These rules are referred to, collectively, as the “FTC Franchise Rule” or, more simply, as the “Franchise Rule.”
 The Franchise Rule requires most franchisors to provide prospective franchisees with information.
 This information is shown in a “Franchise Disclosure Document,” or an “FDD.”
-The Franchise Rule applies in all jurisdictions in the Unites States.
+The Franchise Rule applies in all jurisdictions in the United States.

+Some states have enacted their own franchise laws.
 State franchise laws are in addition to the federal Franchise Rule, and they may differ substantially from its requirements.
 Some of the states that have franchise laws are large commercial centers like California, Illinois, New York, and Virginia.
 Many of these states require franchisors to register their franchise offerings in the state, or to obtain exemptions from registration.
 These states have regulators who, in most cases, review the franchise offering for compliance with applicable law.

 Even states that do not have franchise laws may require franchisors to obtain exemptions from business opportunity laws, or to file information with the state.
 Some of the states that require exemption are also large commercial centers; they include Florida, Michigan, and Texas.

 If you violate U.S. federal and state franchise laws, you expose your business to expensive litigation, damages, and penalties.
 It pays to have a skilled and experienced franchise lawyer on your side.
 At The Johnson Franchise Law Firm, we help you develop your franchise system, comply with U.S. federal and state laws, reduce your costs, and minimize your risk.
 We can help you plan for international franchising and prove its benefits.
-Although American franchise laws are extremely complex, we can help you meet these challenges.
+Although American franchise laws are complex, we can help you meet these challenges.

 At The Johnson Franchise Law Firm, we focus on franchise law, including assisting international franchisors that want to enter the U.S. marketplace.
 With over 20 years’ experience, franchise attorney Rick Johnson understands the intricacies of franchise law and helps you avoid costly pitfalls.
 To take your international business to the next level in the United States, please contact The Johnson Franchise Law Firm today.